MolassesLover/vkRenderer/README.md

 Many changes are coming, and have not yet been pushed to this repository, in order to take care of legal information and credits.

-It's also important to note that this is 100% a hobby project.
-It takes shortcuts, uses other open-source projects as a crutch, and doesn't take itself that seriously.
-I plan on making games with this renderer, but this isn't aiming to be the next [BGFX](https://github.com/bkaradzic/bgfx) or [DiligentEngine](https://github.com/DiligentGraphics/DiligentEngine), by any means.

 My end goal is to make a 3D rendering engine that targets 'mixed' lighting, which is a combination of both statically baked, and realtime lightmaps.
 It is specifically designed for newer hardware, and specs into quality moreso than raw performance.